oracle-livelabs/oci/oci-multicloud-connectivity/introduction/introduction.md

 ## About this Workshop

-This introduction covers the complete "parent" workshop.
-Use this text to set up the story for the workshop.
-Be engaging - what will the learner get from spending their time on this workshop?
+In this lab we will walk you through how to set up Oracle Cloud connectivity to extend OCI into other cloud providers.

-Estimated Workshop Time: -- hours -- minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)
+Estimated Workshop Time: 60 minutes

 *You may add an option video, using this format: [](youtube:YouTube video id)*